tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 Most of all, generate the reference documentation for the API and include this in with your other material.
 Some reference outputs might have dozens of pages, making this complicated.
 If you have options for a more consolidated output, such as an RPC interface instead of REST, this might work better.

-### Documentation templates
+### Documentation templates (optional)

-You'll need documentation templates that match your company's existing structure and style.
+Optionally, find some documentation templates that match your company's existing structure and style.
 If you're working for a large company with many existing docs, you could follow common patterns in other company docs.
 If you don't have to match an existing structure and style, you can create your own templates, perhaps leveraging them from the [Good Docs project](https://thegooddocsproject.dev/) or by reverse engineering prompts from examples of good documentation.

 In this tutorial, I'll use a template for an API overview.
 In addition to template sections, your template should ideally include example content for each section.

+{: .note}
+Note that you don't actually need templates.
+As much as I feel like templates should be a commonly used structure, I find that I rarely use them.
+Perhaps they're simply more for beginners.
+Instead, most information has its own, unique shape and sections.
+I'll share how to proceed with or without templates.

 ### A powerful AI tool